muyundo6217/30-Days-Of-Networking/Day-01-Cisco-IOS-Navigation/README.md

 **Interface Status Codes:**
 up/up means the interface is fully working. admin down means someone ran the shutdown command.
-Knowing these instantly is critical for NOC troubleshooting — show ip interface brief is the first command you run on any ticket.
+Knowing these instantly is critical for NOC troubleshooting show ip interface brief is the first command you run on any ticket.

 ---

 ## Challenges Faced
 <!-- Fill this in with any issues you ran into and how you solved them -->
-- remembering to assign an ip address and default gateway to the main PC
+- remembering to assign an IP address and default gateway to the main PC

 ---